AlexSD92/DnD/readme.md

 - 29/01/2022 (IDENTIFIED), 30/01/2022 (RESOLVED) - The player can heal over their original hp amount.
 There is no hp cap, so the player could give themselves infinit amounts of hp over the original hp level.
 Resolved by introducing a max hp and max mp variable to behave as a cap.
 The max variables level up with the other characters, but remain unaffected by potions, healing, etc. In this way, they were used as a reference as to what the max hp and mp should be per level.

 - 29/01/2022 (IDENTIFIED & RESOLVED) - The player would gain a level after each battle.
 Resolved by setting the exp back to 0 at each level and adding the difference.

+- 08/02/2022 (IDENTIFIED), 09/02/2022 (RESOLVED) - Regardless of how much experience the player earns, they will only go up one level.
+For example, if to reach level 4 required 4,000 experience and in a single encounter the player gains 4,000 experience, they will only go from level 1 to level 2.
+Resolved by introducing variables to manage the experience gained.
+For example, current experience, experience gained, combined experience, experience requirement and remaining experience after levelling up.
+The fucntion calculates how much experience is required for a single levelup, subtracts that from the total combined experience and loops it until the combined experience is less than the experience required.

+- 09/02/2022, - While the program is running through the enemy's turn, the user can input, which can result in prompting the user to make a valid choice when they take their turn.
+While the incorrect input is handled, it can be confusing to the player.

 # Deployment